 Bishop O'RorkeThe Duke of ArgyllThe Abbot of NashdomLord HalifaxFr A H BaverstockSir William MilnerFr Fynes-ClintonSir John ShawFr KingdonMr Derrick LingwoodFr Elton LuryMr George LongFr Hope PattenMr Jack BansonFr Humphrey WhitbyMr Eric McDyles [Maclagan]Fr Roger Wodehouse__________________________________

 The first page of the first Minute Book was started on 11 February 1932: it indicates that they were preparing a Constitution.
 By this time Major Arthur Bowker had been added to their number, making eighteen 'original' Guardians, half priest members and half lay.
 This ratio was soon changed to 11 priest, 7 lay.
 The total number was raised to twenty in 1953 (12 priest, 8 lay).
 It never went to the 24 originally envisaged in Fr Patten's 1931 article above.In Fr Patten's time the Guardians were also sometimes referred to as Fellows.The first installation of Guardians took place on Monday 7 November 1938, when the mantles were used for the first time.The last survivor of the 'original' Guardians was Sir John Best-Shaw, who died in 1984.The last new Guardian instituted by Fr Patten was Fr Philip Husbands in 1957.Fr Fynes-Clinton paid for the College to have an official grant of arms in 1945.In 1946 it was decided to create Honorary and Emeritus Guardians when appropriate.
 The idea of Guardians Emeriti was prompted by Major Bowker's repeated requests to resign owing to age, and Fr Reggie Kingdon's unwillingness to resign even though he was too infirm to attend.The first Honorary Guardians in 1946 were Canon Vivan Petersen and Dr Thomas Whittemore (both from USA); at the same time Prince Vladimir Galitzine was appointed as an Honorary Guardian, although a member of the Orthodox Church: this was before the later provision for Honorary Ecumenical Guardians.
 The Orthodox Archbishop Nestor had also been elected but declined to take office.The insignia evolved slowly over the years.
 The first two group photographs were taken in full regalia, fifty-one years apart.Each new Guardian has been required to sign the Guardians' Roll.His or her photograph is added to the Guardians' Gallery in the College, where hang the photographs of most of the full Guardians, and some of their Honorary colleagues: the collection was started in 1950.Each Guardian's name is added to the appropriate Stall in the Shrine Church, on either side of the chancel.
 The twenty stalls were added at different times according to funds available.
+By 1955 sixteen had been added, and eventually the full complement of twenty was achieved.
 Behind each seat the holders' names are listed, with dates.
 The armorial bearings were painted by Enid Chadwick: either the College arms or family. top of page

 1931Holy House built;formation of College of Guardians1932Guardians' first Minute Book; first Chapter meeting;first Constitution1933Master's Chain given1936Walsingham College Trust Association Ltd foundedJune 1938Shrine Church openedNovember 1938first Installation ceremony and first wearing of mantles 1945official grant of coat of arms 1946Honorary and Emeritus Guardians created1947Guardians' stars created1950Guardians' Gallery of photographs in College started1953maximum number of Guardians raised from eighteem to twenty1955first formal group photograph taken1997first Lady Guardian elected(Mrs Barbara Marlow); on her retirement in 2012 she became the first who could be described as a Guardian Emerita2005first married priest of recent times elected: in theory all had been unmarried until then but in the early years Fr Patten had turned a blind eye to three married priests whom he wanted to include in the College, but if any priest married subsequently to his becoming a Guardian he ipso facto ceased from membership (this situation never arose); in 1940 Chapter resolved that married priests could be proposed as Guardians but they were not expected to get further than that stage; in 1955 Chapter regarded this 1940 resolution as "not a happy or indeed an honest" one and it was rescinded; in 1956 Chapter had another long anguished discussion on the issue and voted 11-4 in favour of allowing married priests to be elected.2006another formal group photograph taken